brianlab0/Taiwan-Stock-Forecasting-Research/README.md

 ##   Overview

-This repository collects two related research projects on **forecasting the Taiwan stock market** using machine learning.
+This repository collects two related research projects on **forecasting the Taiwan stock market** using machine learning and deep learning.
 Both studies use TWSE historical data and benchmark against the Taiwan Weighted Stock Index (TWII).

 | # | Project | Method | Key Result | Paper |
 |---|---------|--------|------------|-------|